DigitalNZ/supplejack/_posts/2014-05-01-dependencies.md

 Supplejack requires the following to run the full stack.
 Please review this page carefully as some of these dependencies are version specific and failure to use the correct versions will cause problems.

 **Note for OSX users*
-To simplify this process, OSX users should consider managing the installation of Ruby,  MongoDB and Redis using the [Homebrew](http://brew.sh/) package manager.
+To simplify this process, OSX users should consider using the [Homebrew](http://brew.sh/) package manager to manage the installation of Ruby,  MongoDB and Redis.
 If you're new to Homebrew, here is an [introductory overview](http://matthewcarriere.com/2013/08/05/how-to-install-and-use-homebrew/).

+We recommend performing `brew update` to ensure that the package manager is up to date.
+Use `brew doctor` after system changes or if you need to troubleshoot your Homebrew installation.

 ### Ruby